dopefishh/praatalign/README.md

 file.

 #####Adapt the Praat scripts
-To add the language to the Praat scripts you can just edit the file called
+To add the language to the Praat scripts you have to edit ``settings.praat`` and add your language in the option menu on line ``53`` and in the big selection statement on line ``18``

-	languageselection.praat
-This file is included in all the menus as the language selector, so just add your language and note that the indentation must stay the same.

 ###Version history
+* 0.21 - 2014-08-13 - Settings split in non interactive and interactive so that
+  the interactive one reflects the current settings
 * 0.2  - 2014-08-11 - Better mac compatibility
 * 0.1a - 2014-06-30 - Tier alignment fixed, dutch added
 * 0.08 - 2014-04-29 - Cleaned up some stuff, added dutch and readmes to spanish